timrecursify/Astropal/CLOUDFLARE-PAGES-SETUP.md

 ## Important Notes
 1. The build output directory MUST be `apps/web/.next` (not `dist`)
-2. The build command MUST navigate to `apps/web` first
+2. Dependencies are installed at root level by Cloudflare Pages automatically
-3. Make sure to install dependencies in the correct workspace
+3. The build command only needs to navigate to `apps/web` and run build
-4. Production deployments should come from the `main` branch
+4. Husky git hooks are disabled for CI/build environments